 - Some training may be postponed, other sessions will be delivered online instead at their scheduled times.
 All details will be updated here.

 - Below are links (yellow boxes) to resources that you can use if you are working at home or want to develop your research skills under your own direction.

 PGR Connect is a student led peer support scheme that aims to offer a support network and community for our PG researchers.

-Its aim is to nurture emotional well-being and cultivate a sense of belonging for researchers.
+It strives to foster wellbeing and a sense of belonging for researchers.
 This can mitigate the sense of isolation that can sometimes develop due to the unique way that researchers study and work.
-Groups of around 6 researchers meet informally every 6-8 weeks and are supported by a trained facilitator who are 3rd/4th year researchers.
-The groups are confidential and provide a ‘safe space’ for researchers to share experience and form supportive connections with each other away from their academic responsibilities.
+Groups of around 6 researchers meet informally every 2-3 months and are supported by a trained PGR Connect Leader who is also a PGR student at the University.
+The groups are confidential, informal and provide a ‘safe space’ for researchers to share experiences and form supportive connections with each other away from their academic responsibilities.

-Around 40 researchers currently participate in Connect peer-support.
-These are some of the things that participating researchers have found valuable about Connect:
+These are some of the things that participating researchers have found valuable about PGR Connect: